 It’s best to collaborate with your prospects to find the best solution.
 Approach it from the perspective of a partner, not a vendor.
 Dave Brock also recently gave a stellar definition of collaboration to score more sales.

-Solve a problem or deliver a desired benefit.
+Solve a problem or deliver the desired benefit.
 Be clear that your recommendation has been developed based on the prospect’s wants and needs.

 Conclusion: Don’t Forget to Stop Talking!

 The key to using these strategies is to shut up and listen.
 Ask the question and make the recommendation and then stop talking.
 Be quiet and give the customer a chance to answer.
 They may need time to think.
 Maintain comfortable eye contact, adopt a relaxed posture, and wait.
 (Sales professional Geoffrey James says one of the keys to being liked is to listen more than you talk.)